Mir Sabbir

 Mir Sabbir is a Bangladeshi actor and director.
-He was born at Barguna is a district of Barisal division.
-He stayed and studied at Barguna up to Higher Secondary Level.
-He Passed HSC from Barguna Degree College.
-After Passing HSC he moved to dhaka and Joined University.
-During his University period he joined Theatre.
+He won Bangladesh National Film Award for Best Actor for his role in the film Raat Jaga Phool (2021).

+Early life and education

+Sabbir's ancestral origin is in Barguna district of Barisal division.
+He moved to Dhaka to study.

 Career

 In 1999, Sabbir debuted his television acting career in the drama Putro.

 Sabbir debuted his television drama direction in Barisal Bonam Noakhali and drama-serial direction in Maqbul."Noashal" is a very popular Television drama serial directed by Mir Sabbir.

+Sabbir made his directorial with the film Raat Jaga Phool, released on 31 December 2021.
+He went on winning Bangladesh National Film Award for Best Actor for acting in this film.

 Personal life

-Sabbir is married to actress Farzana Chumki since 2003.